-An appropriate representative of the school (Headteacher or the governor named in section 11 (the named Governor)) will inform Hertfordshire County Council as the maintaining authority of any qualifying disclosures at the earliest opportunity.
+An appropriate representative of the school (Headteacher or the Chair of Governors) will inform Hertfordshire County Council as the maintaining authority of any qualifying disclosures at the earliest opportunity.

 Concerns regarding financial irregularity will be reported to the Shared Internal Audit Service (SIAS); where concerns relate to child protection these will be handled in keeping with the relevant policy of the school and reported to the Local Authority Designated Officer (LADO) where the threshold is met.